 - Bariatric surgery.
-The Weight-Loss Surgery Program helps teenagers who are morbidly obese and unable to lose weight another way.
-We consult with you to determine the appropriate procedure and develop a preparatory and post-procedure plan for successful outcomes.
+This program helps children and adolescents who are struggling with their weight.
+We consult with you to discuss the options and develop a preparatory and post-procedure plan for successful outcomes.
 Learn more about our Bariatric Surgery Program.

 Improving Diet, Energy and Activity for Life Clinic

-The IDEAL Clinic, which is part of the Obesity Program, includes physicians (preventive cardiology, endocrinology, sports medicine), pediatric nurse practitioners, clinical dietitians, health educators and sleep medicine specialists.
+The IDEAL Clinic, which is part of the Obesity Program, includes pediatricians, pediatric sub-specialists, pediatric nurse practitioners, clinical dietitians, health educators and sleep medicine specialists.
 This multidisciplinary team helps children and teens live a healthier lifestyle, achieve a healthy weight and reduce the risk of complications related to obesity.
-The team meets with patients every four to eight weeks and can extend to a duration of greater than 1 year.
+The team meets with patients every four to eight weeks and can extend to a duration of greater than one year.

 Referral guidelines for the IDEAL Clinic:

 - Body Mass Index (BMI) at or above the 95th percentile

 - Elevated fasting cholesterol, triglyceride (TG), insulin, glucose, high blood pressure (hypertension) or liver function tests (LFT)